MartinFlischman/TripTally/README.md

 1. **Adding Expenses**: Use the expense form to log new expenses.
 Select the category, enter the amount, and click "Add Expense."

-2. **Managing Travelers**: Click the "Manage Travelers" button to open the modal.
-Add new travelers using the form and view the list of current travelers.
+2. **Managing Travellers**: Click the "Manage Travellers" button to open the modal.
+Add new travellers using the form and view the list of current travellers.

 3. **Expense History**: View the list of expenses under the "Expense History" section.
 Each expense item includes the category, amount, and an option to delete it.

 ## Configuration

 No specific configuration is required for Trip Tally.
-However, ensure that you have an internet connection to use the Firebase Realtime Database for storing expense and traveler data.
+However, ensure that you have an internet connection to use the Firebase Realtime Database for storing expense and traveller data.